cmbrandt/cxx-fundamentals/5_generic_programming.md

 # Concepts

-# Translating Object-Oriented to Generics
+# Translating OOP to GP